 Cloud Computing Advantages for Developers – Part 1

 This has never been a better time to be a developer.
 Development tools and technologies continue to evolve that enable us to create better software.
 However, developers are under more pressure to reduce time to market, publish frequent enhancements, and decrease or eliminate bugs.
-The cloud offers many unique benefits to developers that can help.
+Cloud computing offers many unique benefits to developers that can help.
 Some of the details mentioned below are specific to the Azure cloud, but other cloud vendors have similar offerings.

-One of the biggest benefits of the cloud is the ability to scale.
+One of the biggest benefits of cloud computing is the ability to scale.
 In traditional server hosting, you have to determine the necessary hardware that each node of your system would run on from the web / app servers to the database servers.
 For highly available applications, you need load balancing of web or app servers and database clustering that needs expensive Storage Area Network configuration.
 All these needs extensive planning and locks you into this general configuration for several years based on setup cost alone.

 With the advancements of the cloud, you can now scale any section of an application quickly and easily.
 For web and application servers you can scale up by adding hardware power or scale out by increasing more servers.
 Furthermore, configuring auto-scaling will dynamically increase more servers based on different metrics (CPU, memory, etc.)

 Databases can also be easily scaled by simply maximizing the power of the server.
 For hosted SQL, these are measured in Database Transaction Units and represent a relative number of processing power.
 In this model, you can make elastic database pools, that have a fixed amount of processing power DTUs and share processing power with a(any) number of databases.
 This allows each database to maximize its scale when needed within the confines of the elastic pool.

 At last, with the advent of microservices and Azure Service Fabric, you can develop your application with very fine-grained services and host these in a set of fluid containers that scale automatically.